Healthcare & Health Insurance in Norway

 Are common prescription medications available in Norway?

 "Prescription medications are available in Norway, and are regulated by the Norwegian Medicines Agency.
 Most medications are available through pharmacies, and some are available through hospitals.
-Generally, medications are only available with a prescription from a doctor, and the cost of medications is covered by the Norwegian National Insurance Scheme," wrote one digital nomad living in Norway.
+Generally, medications are only available with a prescription from a doctor, and the cost of medications is covered by the Norwegian National Insurance Scheme," said one digital nomad in Norway.

 Get Quote